Reading-Borough-Council/GoSearch/README.md

 ## Rubbish answer, what makes it worthwhile?
 GoSearch can handle millions of requests with relatively low resources and very low latency.

+## But why?
+This is faster and better than everything.

 ## Run
 go run main.go search.go app.go
 or build and run ./search.exe